github/developer.github.com/content/changes/2014-12-03-preview-the-new-organization-webhooks-api.md

 author_name: jdpace
 ---

-Today we're very excited [to announce Organization Webhooks][dotcom-blog-post].
+Today we're very excited to announce Organization Webhooks.
 Organization Webhooks allow you to subscribe to events that happen across an entire organization.